devarshi-ap/notes/cps530/week-1.md

 # Week 1

-`Internet` - world-wide network of computer network
+`Internet` - a world-wide network of computer network

 `TCP/IP` (Transmission Control Protocol/Internet Protocol) - communication protocols used to interconnect network devices on the internet.